The Raleigh Chopper®

 A Vindec backie?

-This entirely original Mk1 (apart from those handlebar grips!) example was purchased for 37 new pounds from Junner's of Elgin, Scotland sometime in 1972.
+This beauty of an example was purchased for 37 new pounds from Junner's of Elgin, Scotland sometime in 1972.
 With one previous owner, this fine specimen has recently been completely overhauled and is now sporting a new 'redline' rear tyre.
-It's rumoured that the USA-built Chopper took a 5-speed derailier.
+It's rumoured that the USA-built Chopper took a 5-speed Derailleur.

 chopback choprear